fongc123/notes/Machine Learning/Decision Tree.md

 However, selection of an appropriate threshold may be challenging.

 ### Pruning
-The subtree rooted at a node is removed.
+The subtree rooted at a node is removed, turning the node into a leaf node.

+In each iteration, the node that improves the validation set accuracy **the most** is removed (*see [[ML Basics|greedy algorithms]]*).

+The pruning process continues until the pruned tree performs worse than the unpruned tree **on the validation set**.

+> [!INFO]
+> A pruned decision tree misclassifies more training examples than an unpruned tree.